cw118/git-practice/README.md

   - Argument `<branch-name>`: shows the diff between the current branch and `<branch-name>`
 - `git merge`: merge branches (update one branch with changes made in another)
   - Argument `<branch-name>`: merges `<branch-name>` into the current branch

+### Merge conflicts

+Merging branches won't always go smoothly, especially when you're working with others on a repository, in which case multiple people may be modifying the same files at the same time.
+This can cause **merge conflicts**.

+If Git detects a merge conflict (meaning that the branches you're trying to merge make changes to the same file, and neither branch has been updated to match the other), it'll likely show a message like this: `Automatic merge failed; fix conflicts and then commit the result.` You can get more information about resolving the conflict with the `git status` command.

+While fixing merge conflicts can be done at the terminal, the easiest way is often to fix them directly in your code editor, which offers a visual interface and compares the changes made on your current branch and the incoming change from the branch you're trying to merge into it.
+Once you've resolved the merge conflict, you can commit — if the fix was successful, Git will also merge the branches automatically.